 - Goimagine: Goimagine is an up and coming marketplace that donates its profits to charity.
 I’ve written an article on Goimagine with more information about the marketplace.

 - IndieCart: IndieCart (formerly Hyena Cart) is an older marketplace that has been merged with Hyena Cart.
 The marketplace offers handmade goods.

 - Felt: Felt is an online platform for crafters based in New Zealand.

 Where Do I Recommend You Sell?

 Last, strive to move to your own website.
 After you master online selling, stop relying on a marketplace and quit paying the fees.
-After you’ve started your own website, feel free to leave your Etsy store open with a limited number of products to help drive traffic to your website.
+After you’ve started your own website, feel free to leave your Etsy store (or other marketplace) open with a limited number of products to help drive traffic to your website.
 This idea may seem overwhelming at first, but remember to start small and take it one step at a time.

 The first step to selling your handmade items is setting some goals for your new business, so read on.

 Since 2015, Christine Schinagl has been helping crafters start and run craft businesses through her blog, Cutting for Business.
 As a Silhouette and Cricut crafter herself, she has a unique take on what works and what doesn’t work in the craft business world.
 She also teaches a course on creating digital SVG designs, available at How to Design SVGs.